Forecasted Treatment Effects: Baseline case: Unobserved-Components FAT

 \subsection{Parameter of interest and estimator}

-Consider a treatment or a policy that is implemented at a time $\tau$.
-Here, the treatment affects all individuals in the population at the same time,\footnote{In Section \ref{stagger} we consider the more general case of staggered adoption, i.e., heterogeneous treatment timing across individuals.} so that the treatment indicator of individual $i$ at time $t$ is given by We adopt the potential outcomes framework with each individual $i$ having two potential outcomes at each time $t$: $y_{it}(1)$ if the individual is exposed to the treatment and $y_{it}(0)$ if the individual is not exposed to the treatment.
-Due to the absence of a control group in our setting, we will henceforth simply refer to $y_{it}(0)$ as the ``counterfactual".
+Consider a treatment or a policy that is implemented at a time $\tau$.\footnote{In Section \ref{stagger}, we discuss individual-specific timing.} Here, the treatment affects all individuals in the population at the same time, so that the treatment indicator of individual $i$ at time $t$ is given by We adopt the potential outcomes framework with each individual $i$ having two potential outcomes at each time $t$: $y_{it}(1)$ if the individual is exposed to the treatment and $y_{it}(0)$ if the individual is not exposed to the treatment.
+Due to the absence of an untreated group in our setting, we will henceforth simply refer to $y_{it}(0)$ as the ``counterfactual".

 Under the stable unit treatment value assumption (SUTVA), the observed outcome of individual $i$ at $t$ is:

 When all individuals are treated after time $\tau$, we have

 We follow the literature on heterogeneous treatment effects in defining the ATT $h\geq 1$ periods after $\tau$ as: